lock042/siril/README.md

  * **libheif** for HEIF format files import
  * **libpng** (>= 1.6) for PNG format support
  * **libavformat**, **libavutil** (>= 55.20), **libavcodec**, **libswscale** and **libswresample** for avi export (usually provided by ffmpeg)
- * **libcurl** for web interaction.
-Useless on GNU-Linux MUST be installed on macOS and Windows platform as GIO is broken
  * **wcslib** for some astrometry utilities
  * **gnuplot** for photometry graphs output
  * **libconfig** (>= 1.4) to read old configuration files (not used since 1.1)